Oink

 Claims supporting our two observations

 We found that around 50% of children switched from using cash to debit card at around 12-14 years old.
-The main reason they make the switch is because of convenience (which, i know, is obvious but we like to make sure).
+The main reason they make the switch is because of convenience.

 The interesting part is what changed after they started using digital money.
 There are some positive changes like the children gets more freedom to spend but that eventually leads to negative effects like overconsumptions and lack of planning.